makks129/course_java/README.md

-# Course on Android Development
+# Course on Java Development

 Course plan to be added here